MohanCodes/minnesota-creative-guide/README.md

 - Code splitting with dynamic imports
 - Lazy loading for map components
 - Debounced search to reduce API calls
-- Pagination for large datasets
+- Pagination for large datasets, both on admin page and user page

 ### **Monitoring**
 - Vercel Analytics for performance tracking